vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/PREFATORY_NOTE.md

 xi

 primarily historical while in the 2nd he deals with the doctrinal/theoretical issues in a wider tantric frame- work.
-Although the Tantraloka is not Dwivedi's im- mediate problem, his study throws sufficient light on many aspects particularly the historical one.
+Although the Tantrāloka is not Dwivedi's im- mediate problem, his study throws sufficient light on many aspects particularly the historical one.
 We shall have occasion to refer to these works as and when necessary.

 In this Introduction an attempt is made only to introduce the principal work.
 It should be treated as an elementary study of some of the material which appeared to me more important to begin with.
-I have taken special precaution to confine myself to the con- tents of the Tantraloka proper and allow the conclu- sions emerge on their own.
+I have taken special precaution to confine myself to the con- tents of the Tantrāloka proper and allow the conclu- sions emerge on their own.
 How far I have succeeded in my efforts, it is for the scholars to judge.

 The following pages that comprise the Introduc- tion actually constitute the Volume One of the ambitious eight-volume reproduction of the KSTS edition by the present publishers in a much enlarged form.
 During the course of printing it was felt by them that the Introduction, if published separately in the form of a book, might serve the needs of common readers better who otherwise would not immediately require the text or are already possessed of the original KSTS text.
 As the idea sounded reasonable, the Volume One is simultaneously being brought out as an independendent work.
-I had a keen desire to add one more chapter on the basic/agamic sources of the Tantraloka in the present volume, but the idea had to be abandoned for reasons of time and space.
+I had a keen desire to add one more chapter on the basic/agamic sources of the Tantrāloka in the present volume, but the idea had to be abandoned for reasons of time and space.
 A monograph, to be published shortly, will take care of this desire.
 The present volume, nevertheless, incor- porates a detailed Kārika-wise table of contents in Sanskrit as Appendix 17 which has been divided

 xii

 PREFATORY NOTE

-volume-wise in the reprinted edition of the Tantraloka
+volume-wise in the reprinted edition of the Tantrāloka

 text.